Lynxee123/AWS-Capstone-Project/README.md

 # EC2
 The next key part of the infrastructure was the computing power.
-I began by launching an EC2 instance labeled, _University Lab Instance 1_.
+I began by launching an EC2 instance labeled, _University Lab Instance 1_ into availability zone us-east-1a.
 I chose the **Ubuntu Amazon Machine Image** and chose the default **t2.micro** instance type and key pair.
 The university is small, so the free default options are suitable for the scenario.

-**EC2 Settings:**
+**Other EC2 Settings:**
 + Networking Settings
     + Enabled Auto-assign public IP
     + Selected _Web Security Group_ for the EC2 security group